HenrikMartinussen/SCWCD/ch13-filters-xsl/readme.txt

 * transformation of xml with java
 * generating javascript code using xsl
 * examples of using google visualization api
+* accessing Sql Server from java using jtds jdbc driver
+* fetching properties from a properties file

 -----------------------------------------------------------------------------------------------------------------------
 INSTRUCTIONS